There are millions of Euro sent to Nigeria from Ireland every year. The exact figure is not known.

 The currency in Nigeria is the Naira.

 Because of ongoing financial issues in Nigeria – money transfer companies can currently only send US Dollars to Nigeria.

 Not all of the currency transfer companies will deal with transfers to Nigeria – but we found a few that do.

-Transfermate can also help you transfer money from Ireland to Nigeria.
+Transfermate might also be able to help you transfer large sums of money from Ireland to Nigeria.
 We couldn’t get an instant quote online – just an “indicative” amount of 1,992,031 – based on the interbank rate at the time.
 You probably wouldn’t get quite that much – but it might be worth trying them if you need to transfer money to Nigeria to see if they can beat the quotes from the others.
 They are based in Dublin and regulated by the Central Bank of Ireland.
 (Tel 01 6353776 )

 Western Union is another popular company used for sending money to Nigeria.